Wouldn't it be great if you could use more of your own photos?

 - Select Auto under White Balance on the right-hand side (under the histogram).

-- If you need to, 'cool down' the image further by moving the Temperature slider to the left.
+- If you need to, 'cool down' the image further by moving the Temperature Slider to the left.
 If you overdo it, just move back to the right to warm it up.

 - Click Okay.

 Desaturating an image is a great way to take the focus away from the detail in the photograph, while retaining its theme.
 It works particularly well when you have a lot of contrast in your photo.

 It's also great for making your colour-branded text really stand out.

 In this example, I've used a Black & White Adjustment Layer.
 This is a non-destructive way to desaturate an image.
 If needed, you can enhance the image by moving the colour sliders.
 I've moved the yellow slider to brighten the buildings in the distance and make them stand out more.
 Which sliders you need to play with will depend on the invididual photo.